haquocdat543/Suitcase/bash/docs/ddd.md

 ```

 Pull image with image's digest:

 ```
 docker pull centos@DIGEST
 ```
+This will pull exactly image that you specify, avoid of pull same tag image.

 ## 5. Comparison between Virtualization and Containerization
 | Virtualization | Containerization |